FANG-Xiaolin/MUA_Interpreter/README.md

 		<functionName> <arglist>
 functionName is the function name defined in `make`. `"`is not needed.

-arglist is the parameter list, values in `arglist` are correspondingly bound to the name in function definition.
+arglist is the arguments list, values in `arglist` are correspondingly bound to the name in function definition.